 Planned learning activities and teaching methods

-Lectures, practicals and lab sessions.The students carry out 1 programming assignment (group).
+Lectures, practicals and lab sessions.The students carry out several programming assignments (group).

 Mode of delivery (face-to-face ; distance-learning)

 Weekly lectures.
 Practical and lab sessions.

 Recommended or required readings